aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details The conversation and reactions

-☄ : _Here I come!_ (started to _fish_ Toko with her fishing rod)
+:comet: : Here I come! (started to _fish_ Toko with her fishing rod)

-☄ : _Everybody, please listen to my radio program!_
+:comet: : Everybody, please listen to my radio program!

-🍹 : _Well, she is that kind of idol who won't forgot to promote for her own program even when she's on her vacation._
+:tropical_drink: : Well, she is that kind of idol who won't forgot to promote for her own program even when she's on her vacation.

-🍹 : _Are you having a good time Hoshimachi?_
+:tropical_drink: : Are you having a good time Hoshimachi?

-☄ (Still trying to fish Toko happily)
+(Suisei Still trying to fish Toko happily)

-🍹 : _Alright, it seems like she's having a good time_
+:tropical_drink: : Alright, it seems like she's having a good time

 :::